JarekB-dev/byron-air/README.md

 - Expand options to select seats and link external website to book parking depending on the location:

   > At the moment application does not allow users to select desired seats.
-I would like to create system similar to Ryanair, where price depends on the seat row or legroom.
+I would like to create system similar to Ryanair, where price depends on the seats row or legroom.
 Also creating external dummy website with parkings in different locations would enhance user experience - New spreadsheet to pull parking locations, prices etc.

-- Booking confirmation on email.
+- Booking confirmation to email.
-  > Currently, Booking is only being created in the spreadsheet and Reservation Number is being presented to the User - if number will be forgotten then there is no way to retrieve booking.
-I am planning to send all booking information to user email after creating Booking.
+  > Currently, Booking is only being created in the spreadsheet and Reservation Number is being presented to the User - if number will be forgotten, then there is no way to retrieve booking.
+I am planning to send all booking information to user email after creating one.

 <a name="technologies"></a>